On this page:

 General guidance for developing targets

-- Targets may identify separate measures for specific cohorts of students where appropriate (that is, EAL, Koorie, PSD, at risk).
+• Targets can identify separate measures for specific cohorts of students where appropriate (that is, EAL, Koorie, disability, at risk)

-- In addition to the standard data sets in Panorama, review panels may also utilise other data sets that support the school to track their progress towards their goals, including locally generated data.
+• In addition to the standard data sets in Panorama, review panels can also utilise other data sets that support the school to track their progress towards their goals, including locally generated data

-- Consider which additional data sources can be used to triangulate progress (for example, including measures from NAPLAN data, Victorian Curriculum teacher judgements data and a learning-related factor from AtoSS to track improvements in student learning outcomes)
+• Consider which additional data sources can be used to triangulate progress (for example, including measures from NAPLAN data, Victorian Curriculum teacher judgement data and a learning-related factor from AtoSS to track improvements in student learning outcomes)

-- Identify an appropriate target which articulates what the school wants to achieve over the four-year period, expressed as a proportion of students.
+• Identify an appropriate target which articulates what the school wants to achieve over the 4-year period, expressed as a proportion of students.
 Panels should consider how percentages translate to the number of individual students in their cohort as well as the performance of similar schools

 Tailoring targets for different school contexts

-- Each goal should have 2 to 4 targets and draw on multiple data sets where possible.
+• Each goal should have 2 to 4 targets and draw on multiple data sets where possible.
 Medium to large schools should include at least 3 data sources to ensure they are able to triangulate and verify their data.
-It may be appropriate to include 2 targets per goal for small schools with challenging data contexts.
-Larger schools may include 4 targets per Goal to capture the breadth of their work.
+It can be appropriate to include 2 targets per goal for small schools with challenging data contexts.
+Larger schools can include 4 targets per goal to capture the breadth of their work.

-- The data sets chosen for targets may vary between schools based on their context, the findings of their review, and their future directions for improvement.
+• The data sets chosen for targets can vary between schools based on their context, the findings of their review, and their future directions for improvement.

-- New schools may not have baseline data available when setting targets; in these instances it may be appropriate for schools to draw baseline figures from similar school performance.
+• New schools cannot have baseline data available when setting targets – in these instances it can be appropriate for schools to draw baseline figures from similar school performance.

 Things to avoid when developing targets

-- Expressing targets without a numerical figure (for example, ‘improve NAPLAN benchmark growth’, which lacks a baseline figure and target figure)
+• Expressing targets without a numerical figure (for example, ‘improve the proportion of students assessed at age expected level of the Victorian Curriculum by teacher judgements’, which lacks a baseline figure and target figure)

-- Using phrases like ‘state average’ or ‘similar schools average’ as a target (for example, ‘will be at the same level as the stage average’).
+• Using phrases like ‘state average’ or ‘similar schools average’ as a target (for example, ‘will be at the same level as the stage average’).
 This should be avoided as state averages and similar school averages change each year.
-If schools wish to reference similar school or state averages, they should do this using a baseline figure drawn from that dataset, and then set their own target (for example, ‘increase NAPLAN above-level benchmark growth from 20% (2022 similar schools average) to 37%’)
+If schools wish to reference similar school or state averages, they should do this using a baseline figure drawn from that dataset, and then set their own target (for example, 'increase the proportion of students assessed at the age expected level of the Victorian Curriculum by teacher judgements from 75% (2023 similar schools average) to 80%’)

 Example targets

-- By 2026, increase the proportion of students working at or above level against the Victorian Curriculum in Number and Algebra from ABC% (2022) to XYZ%
+• By 2027, increase the proportion of students working at or above level against the Victorian Curriculum in Number and Algebra from 84% (2023) to 89%

-- By 2026, increase the percent positive responses score on AtoSS for Years 7–12 in the factors:
+• By 2027, increase the percent positive responses score on AtoSS for Years 7 to 12 in the factors:

 3. How are we going to get there?